ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 is found in the `bin` subdirectory of the cygwin distribution) to your `Windows\System32` folder (or somewhere else on your path).

-Thanks to Anders Schneiderman for the basis of this description
+Thanks to Anders Schneiderman for the basis of this description.

 ### Why doesn't Tk graphics work under Windows?